 Environment plays a significant role in stress.
 Moving to the city?
-Expect a 23-point rise in your systolic blood pressure and a 9-point rise in your diastolic blood pressure.337 There are hazards in just commuting to a city.
-Traffic related air pollution and noise significantly increase the risk of hypertension.338 People living in small rural towns have half the risk of hypertension as people living in large, industrialized cities.339
+Expect a 23-point rise in your systolic blood pressure and a 9-point rise in your diastolic blood pressure.
+There are hazards in just commuting to a city.
+Traffic related air pollution and noise significantly increases the risk of hypertension.
+People living in small rural towns have half the risk of hypertension as people living in large industrialized cities.
+The city of hypertension as people living in large industrialized cities.